Clarus Sets First Quarter 2023 Conference Call for Monday, May 1, 2023, at 5:00 p.m. ET

-/EIN News/ -- SALT LAKE CITY, April 17, 2023 (GLOBE NEWSWIRE) -- Clarus Corporation (NASDAQ: CLAR) (“Clarus” and/or the “Company”), a global company focused on the outdoor and consumer enthusiast markets, will hold a conference call on Monday, May 1, 2023, at 5:00 p.m.
+SALT LAKE CITY, April 17, 2023 (GLOBE NEWSWIRE) -- Clarus Corporation CLAR ("Clarus" and/or the "Company"), a global company focused on the outdoor and consumer enthusiast markets, will hold a conference call on Monday, May 1, 2023, at 5:00 p.m.
 Eastern time to discuss its financial results for the first quarter ended March 31, 2023.
 The financial results will be reported in a press release after the close of regular stock market trading hours on the same day as the conference call.

 Date: Monday, May 1, 2023